ruchi-shekar/swe-pitch/PITCHME.md

 - **What puzzles us?**
   - Webpack and the bundle.js
   - Merge conflicts and handling them properly
-  - Pros and cons of doing functions in the backend vs frontend
+  - How to keep state of filters and sorts

 ---